cptnapalm/docker-conanexiles/README.md

-One consequence is that the docker image will need to be built. cd your way to the src directory and: docker build /path/to/Dockerfile/directory
+One consequence is that the docker image will need to be built. cd your way to the src directory and: docker build -t crombuntu /path/to/Dockerfile/directory
 Note: 'docker build - < Dockerfile' doesn't work.
 Why?
 Don't know.
 Personally, I added '-t crombuntu' because I think it's funny.
+If you don't, then change it and the docker-compose file to match.

 CPU usage with the default settings is rather higher than standard, but I've been happy with the performance.